 The spacing of primary supporting members parallel to the direction of secondary stiffeners shall not exceed 1/3 of the span of primary supporting members.
-When strength calculation is carried out by FE analysis using plane strain or shell elements, this requirement can be waived.
+If sufficient strength based on FE analysis can be verified, this requirement may be waived.

-7.10.1.6 Unless otherwise quoted, the thicknesses, t, referred to in the following sections are net thicknesses.
+7.10.1.5 Unless otherwise quoted, the thicknesses, t, referred to in the following sections are net thicknesses.